PySCeS/pysces/INSTALL.md

 *Assimulo*, *ipyparallel* and *libSBML*.

 Alternatively, you can use *pip* to install PySCeS from PyPI.
 Core dependencies will be installed automatically.
+Wheels are available for 64-bit Windows and Linux, as well as macOS architectures *x86_64* and *arm64* (starting from PySCeS version 1.2.0).

 ```bash
 $ pip install pysces